Flags of Other Finnic Nations

 Kari Laurlan, 2nd proposal, 1976.

 Between 1934 and 1935, a debate regarding the Karelian flag took place among Karelian refugees in Finland and Finnish promoters of the Karelian cause.
 In this context, criticism arose regarding the somberness of the colours in Akseli Gallen-Kallela's flag design.
 In issue 3/1934 of the magazine Karjalan Vapaus ('Freedom of Karelia'), the Karelian linguist Edvard Ahtia proposed that the national colours of Karelia should instead be white, blue, and gold.
 Ahtia drew connections between these colours and Karelian folk poetry, suggesting that they symbolised freedom, beauty, and goodness.
-Blue and white also appeared in the flags of the kindred nations of Finland and Estonia, and as in Estonia, these two colours were to be combined with a distinctive third colour, yellow.
+Blue and white also appeared in the flags of the kindred nations of Finland and Estonia.
 Ahtia proposed that the preferred arrangement for these colours would be a white-edged blue cross on a yellow background.
 He was also of the opinion that the coat of arms designed by Gallen-Kallela could be replaced by one featuring a kantele instead of a bear.
-[43]
+[9]

 Paavo Jukola